chaperweb/portfolio-visualiser/README.md

 Portfolio visualizer is being developed using [Django framework]

 # Building
-For easy start we recommend installing `python3` and `python3-pip` and after that continuing with instructions given below.
+For easy start we recommend installing `python3` and `python3-pip` and after that continue with instructions given below.

 Ensure that you have necessary libraries installed by running requirements.txt from the project root folder.
 ```